Background modeling for dark matter search with 1.7 years of COSINE-100 data: Background simulations

 \section{Background simulations}

-The COSINE-100 simulation framework developed for the background spectra of the first 59.5-day data from the COSINE-100 detector (``SET1 data'')~\cite{cosine_bkg_set1} is used for the background simulations in this analysis.
-It is a Geant4-based simulation framework with a later version (10.4.2) than the Geant4 version 9.6.2 that was used in the previous analysis.
-The newer version better describes the non-Gaussian peak around 50~keV from the beta decay of $^{210}$Pb to $^{210}$Bi; only a small part, 4.3\%, is due to the 46.5~keV gamma-ray line and most of the events in the peak are from the conversion electrons, Auger electrons, and X-rays, followed by beta electrons from the decay to $^{210}$Bi, which results in a non-Gaussian peak.
-It was not well reproduced by the simulations using the Geant4 version 9.6.2.
+We use the Geant4-based simulation framework developed for modeling the background spectra of the first 59.5-day of COSINE-100~\cite{cosine_bkg_set1}, although we now adopted G4 version 10.4.2.
+The newer version better describes the non-Gaussian peak around 50~keV from the beta decay of $^{210}$Pb; it is attributed to 46.5~keV emissions of conversion/Auger electrons and $\gamma$/X-ray together with about 4 keV mean energy of beta electrons from the decay to the excited state of $^{210}$Bi, which results in a non-Gaussian peak.
+It was not well reproduced by the simulations using G4 version 9.6.2.

 Each simulated event records all energies deposited in the crystals within an event window of 10~$\mu$s from the time when a decay is generated, to account for the conditions in the data acquisition system (DAQ) of the experimental setup [7].
-Consecutive decays occurring in a short time, such as $^{212}$Bi--$^{212}$Po decays with $^{212}$Po's half-life of 300~ns may appear together in a 10~$\mu$s time window, resulting in pileup events.
+Consecutive decays occurring in a short time, such as $^{212}$Bi--$^{212}$Po decays with $^{212}$Po's half-life of 300~ns, appear together in a 10~$\mu$s time window, resulting in pileup events.
 They are treated as a single event in the simulation.
-Based on this framework, we carried out Monte Carlo simulations for all the possible background sources to build a complete model of the background measurements with 1 keV energy threshold.
+Based on this framework, we carried out MC simulations for all the possible background sources to build a complete model of the background measurements with 1 keV energy threshold.

-The simulated spectrum was convolved with an energy-dependent energy resolution function developed during the calibration.
+The simulated spectrum was convolved with the energy resolution as a function of energy obtained during the calibration, described in Sect.~\ref{sec:2.1}.